Online MBA Faculty

 Associate Professor of Management in the School of Business Administration

-The focus of Brannen’s current research includes social, emotional, and cultural intelligences, expatriation, repatriation, knowledge management, and older workers.
-She frequently presents at academic conferences and her research has been published in a variety of peer-reviewed journals, including the Journal of Global Mobility, Organization Management Journal, International Journal of Cross-Cultural Management, and the Journal of Knowledge Management.
+The focus of Brannen's research includes social, emotional, and cultural intelligences, expatriation, repatriation, knowledge management, and older workers.
+Her research has been published in a variety of peer-reviewed journals, including the Journal of Global Mobility, Organization Management Journal, International Journal of Cross-Cultural Management, and the Journal of Knowledge Management.

 Brannen received her PhD in human resources and organizational behavior from the Fox School of Business at Temple University and her MBA from LaSalle University.